arun-malik/comcastSpeedTestAnalytics/README.md

-# comcastSpeedTestAnalytics
-This project contains 2 projects, 1.WebApp (NodeJs)  2.Simple NodeJS app (can be deployed on IOT devices).
-Project is to get speed test data every 15mins and store it on Microsoft Azure Storage Table.
-WebApp fetch data and display analytics.
+# Comcast Speed Test Analytics
+This project contains 2 projects:
+1.WebApp- Report
+2.SpeedTestIOT (to collect test data and store it in Azure)

+* SpeedTestIOT:
+  * SpeedTest and collects data
+  * Store it in Azure Storage Tables
+* WebApp:
+  * display Reports

+Technologies:
+  * NodeJS
+  * HTML5
+  * HighCharts
+  * DataTableJS
+  * Microsoft Azure Storage Tables

  TODO: Daily Average Speed is less than 50% than expected tweet webapp link.
-Technologies Used: NodeJS, HTML5, HighCharts, DatatableJS, Microsoft Azure Storage Tables.